-[i] The longer half-life allows patients to be scanned (pictured) at multiple timepoints after a single injection of radioisotope; patients who are able to stay (upto 5 hours) will be invited to have more than one scan (picture), exploring the flexibility and convenience this may provide in the future.
-The radiation exposure is, of course, the same whether patients have one or several scans (pictures) after an injection

-[ii] Serum cortisol will be measured both at the time of the scan (as for 11C-metomidate) and on the day after the scan, whenever this is logistically possible.
+[i] The longer half-life allows patients to be scanned at multiple timepoints after injection of radioisotope, and patients who are able to stay (upto 5 hours) will be invited to have more than one scan, exploring the flexibility and convenience this may provide in the future.
+The radiation exposure is, of course, the same whether patients have one or several scans[ii] Serum cortisol will be measured both at the time of the scan (as for 11C-metomidate) and on the day after the scan, whenever this is logistically possible.